jorinvo/me/content/post/golang-for-javascript-developers.md

 At this point I like to document my thought process for choosing between these language for solving a given task.

-This article might be the most useful for people that, like me, have used Node.js in the past and now hear a lot of talk about the success everyone has with switching to Go.
+This post might be the most useful for people that, like me, have used Node.js in the past and now hear a lot of talk about the success everyone has with switching to Go.

 Just to be clear about it, we are talking about server-side technologies here.
-Some people do actually use [Go in the browser](https://github.com/gopherjs/gopherjs), but this is not what this article is about.
+Some people do actually use [Go in the browser](https://github.com/gopherjs/gopherjs), but this is not what this post is about.

-Also note that even if this article or other reasons convince you that you are better off using a different technology for what you are trying to do, it is [never a good idea](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) to rewrite your whole system at once.
+Also note that even if this post or other reasons convince you that you are better off using a different technology for what you are trying to do, it is [never a good idea](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) to rewrite your whole system at once.
 Find components that can be easily decoupled and make changes incrementally.

 Another thing to keep in mind is to don't take *"the right tool for the job"* to an extreme.
 Don't underestimate the complexity of working with multiple ecosystems at once.
 Be careful about introducing new technology in your system.
 Complexity always comes with a cost.